 In-House Counsel Survival Skills – Become the Company Hero

-Prepare for Legal Sector Disruption or Become a Victim of It
+The Legal Sector Needs to Prepare for or Become a Victim of Disruption.

 Tackle Legal Spend as Your Next Priority